VimLondon/vspec-demo/README.md

 ## [Boilerplate][01]

 The starting point for this demonstration was all set to run vspec tests.
-To replicate this setup, follow [Kana's instructions][vpec-setup].
+To replicate this setup, follow [Kana's instructions][vspec-setup].

 ## [`RawUrl()`][02]